dotnet/csharplang/proposals/low-level-struct-improvements.md

     }
 }
 ```

-When the C#11 compiler _analyzes a method call_:
-- If the module containing the method declaration includes `[module: RefSafetyRules(version)]`, regardless of `version`, the method call is analyzed with C#11 rules.
-- If the module containing the method declaration is from source, and compiled with `-langversion:11` or with a corlib containing the feature flag for `ref` fields, the method call is analyzed with C#11 rules.
-- Otherwise, the method call is analyzed with C#7.2 rules.

-A pre-C#11 compiler will ignore any `RefSafetyRulesAttribute` and analyze method calls with C#7.2 rules only.

 ### Safe fixed size buffers
 The language will relax the restrictions on fixed sized arrays such that they can be declared in safe code and the element type can be managed or unmanaged.
 This will make types like the following legal: